-Scrutiny and oversight operates well, with a good and open relationship between Members and Officers.
+Scrutiny and oversight operates well, with a good and open relationship between Officers and Members.

 The democratic function is supported by a calendar of dates for submitting, publishing and distributing timely reports.
-This is overseen by the Head of Strategic Planning & Corporate Assurance, Statutory Officers and the Strategic Leadership Team.
+This is overseen by the Head of Strategic Planning and Corporate Assurance, statutory officers and the Strategic Leadership Team.

-A comprehensive assurance framework is in place to support the Statement of Assurance required under the Fire and Rescue Service National Framework and this Annual Governance Statement, required under the Account and Audit Regulations.
+A comprehensive assurance framework is in place to support the Statement of Assurance required under the Fire and Rescue Service National Framework and this Annual Governance Statement, required under the Accounts and Audit Regulations.
 Supplementary assurance statements in key areas of the Service support these frameworks.
+These arrangements are being further strengthened from 2020, aligned to revised and updated policy statements.
+In line with good governance practice, the Authority reviews its policy statements on a biennial basis.
+For this latest review we have aligned the updated statements to the HMICFRS methodology to build the inspection process into business as usual to help reduce the burden of inspection.

-The Authority has an established audit committee function, through the Finance & Governance Committee, with clear terms of reference.
-Members receive training at each of its meetings.
+The Authority has an established audit committee function, through the Finance & Audit Committee, with clear terms of reference.
+Members have received training at each meeting.
 The Committee complies with best practice and in line with the CIPFA guide "Audit Committees: Practical Guidance for Local Authorities and Police" (CIPFA, 2018).